BestPlayerMMIII/clim/README.md

 - Python 3.10+

 ### C++ (Player)
-- The player supports C++11 and requires g++ to compile the provided Makefile.
+- The player supports C++11 and requires g++ and Make or CMake to compile with the provided Makefile or CMakeLists.txt.

+Recommended build tools:
+- Make (Linux/macOS)
+- Visual Studio (Windows)
+- CMake (Cross-platform)

-It has been tested successfully on Windows 10 and should work across all platforms where g++ is available.
+It has been tested successfully on Windows 10 and Windows 11 and should work across all platforms.

 ## Installation